zkxs/phish/README.md

 ~~This project is useless~~ there are many ways to use this project.
 Here's how I personally use it:

 1. build the project, optionally compressing further with [upx](https://upx.github.io/).
-It should be about 10kB without UPX, or about 7kB with UPX.
+It should be ~3.5kB without UPX, or ~3.0kB with UPX.
 2. rename the binary to `virus.exe`
 3. send it to your friends with a message of "I sent you my malware pls respond 👉👈"
 4. see how they react